FOR EDUCATORS

 Need a helping hand?

 The San Francisco Education Fund recruits, trains and places volunteers to work in all grade levels, subjects and San Francisco public schools.
-Any public school staff person is invited to request a volunteer*.
+Any SFUSD staff person (meaning you must have an SFUSD email address) is invited to request a volunteer*.

 Request a Volunteer